microsoft/MicroHack/03-Azure/01-01-App Innovation/01_AppServicetoContainerApps/Readme.md

 [Solution Steps](./walkthrough/challenge-2/solution.md)

-## Challenge 3 - Set up and configure the landing zone
+## Challenge 3 - Create the Container App

 ### Goal

-Managing secrets, credentials or certificates...
+Now that you have a deployable container image, you can setup the Container App to host you web app.
+As described above, you will use the Container Apps because it is a simple, scalable and straight-forward service that is perfectly suitable for this use case.
+However, the container image is highly portable and could be deployed into other container services as well.

 ### Actions

-* Create ..
+* Create an Azure Container App
+* Add a step to the GitHub Actions workflow to deploy the container image to the Container App

 ### Success Criteria

-* You successfully output ...
+* You successfully deployed the container image to the Container App
+* You can access the newly hosted web app

 ### Learning resources